ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/overview.rst

 |               | with the request                              |         |
 +---------------+-----------------------------------------------+---------+

-\*Specifying a resultStart other than 0 will omit the ``resultCount`` field in the return data for performance reasons.
+\*Specifying a ``resultStart`` other than 0 will omit the ``resultCount`` field in the return data for performance reasons.

 A request that does not include the parameters indicated is assumed to use the default values above.
-A request having a resultStart value of 0 will return the current count of all items being queried.
+A request having a ``resultStart`` value of 0 will return the current count of all items being queried.
 This count should be saved to iterate over the Collection and to know when all items have been retrieved.
-The maximum value that can be specified for resultLimit is 500.
+The maximum value that can be specified for ``resultLimit`` is 10,000.

 .. note:: Pagination counts and indices should not be stored in long-lived applications as a way to return to a result-set.
 The dataset will change with time, so those range markers might cause objects to be skipped or duplicated if reused at a later time.